kubic-project/kubic-o-o/blog/_posts/2018-08-20-kubeadm-intro.md

 ![master-cni](/assets/images/kubeadm-intro/master-cni.png)

 This now means your master is fully set up and ready for other nodes to join it.
 You install them the same way as your Master, selecting the **kubeadm Node** role just as before, and also running `systemctl enable kubelet.service` and `systemctl enable --now docker.service` after logging in as root after their first boot.
+Don't forget to also add `--cni-bin-dir=/usr/lib/cni` to the `KUBELET_EXTRA_ARGS=` line in `/etc/sysconfig/kublet`.

 However, unlike on your master, you run the `kubeadm join` command by pasting the line that was presented at the end of the `kubeadm init` run from the Master.